- Religion and Philosophy

 Sometimes we end up with one argument too many.

-Sometimes we end up with a nervous breakdown, a cancer or a heart attack.
+Sometimes we end up with a nervous breakdown, cancer or a heart attack.

 Karmic Attraction - Growing Attraction